 Edgecliff Alumni Awards

 The Edgecliff Scholars Award provides scholarships to incoming first-year and transfer students who have been accepted for admission to Xavier University and are Edgecliff alumni relatives (children, nieces, nephews, and grandchildren).
 Scholarship amounts vary from year to year.
 Selection is made by the Edgecliff Scholars Committee in conjunction with the Office of Alumni and the Office of Student Financial Services.
 The scholarship award is renewable for up to four years so long as the student stays in good academic standing with the University.
-FAFSA submission required by December 1.
 No additional application required.

 Indiana Alumni Scholarship

 This scholarship was established by Xavier University Alumni residing in the State of Indiana.
 A limited number of scholarships are awarded each year to incoming first-year students who are residents of Indiana.
 The amount of the award varies and is a non-renewable, one year scholarship.
 Selection is made by the scholarship committee in conjunction with the Office of Alumni Relations, Office of Student Financial Services and Office of Admission based on academic criteria and financial need.
-FAFSA submission required by December 1.
 No additional application required.